nabh23/advanced-dbms-assignments/queries_and_indexing/README.md

 *Query Plan*: The EXPLAIN ANALZYE clause shows that after applying a clustered index, the query optimizer uses:
 - for 20%: a Bitmap Heap Scan is used, followed by a Bitmap Index Scan
-- for 50%: a Sequential Scan is used; this is probably because the records are all stored in a particular order, and the optimizer scans them sequentially to retrieve all relevant records
+- for 50%: a Sequential Scan is used; this is probably because the records are all stored in a particular order, and the optimizer scans them sequentially to retrieve all relevant records, which is a fairly large number of records
 - for 80%: Again, a Sequential Scan is used similar to the 50% case

 #### 3. **Clustered Indexes for Join:** **Harkar Talwar**